-a) Goal of the game
+a) The goal of the game

-Main goal of the game is to negotiate the solution of the selected issue.
+The main goal of the game is to negotiate the solution of the selected issue.
 Each group has its own specific goals and one main goal.
-A group does not have to follow all goals except of the main one.
+A group does not have to follow all goals except for the main one.
 Some secondary goals may be contradictory so the group must decide whether to balance both goals or follow primarily just one of them.

-There are several potential outcomes of the crisis that can be voted, and each group has naturally different preferences towards the outcomes.
+There are several potential outcomes of any policy negotiations that can be voted, and each group has naturally different preferences towards the outcomes.
 The groups are expected to come up with their "distribution of preferences" towards each of the outcomes.
 We will discuss the chosen preferences with each group separately in the 6th week of the semester.
-However, we will not reveal the preferences to other group to avoid any improper intervention in the game.
+However, we will not reveal the preferences to other groups to avoid any improper intervention in the game.

-b) Groups and their main interests
+b) Groups and their main interests (might differ for the particular topic)